ram1117/urbanlux/README.md

 ## Description

 **UrbanLux** is the backend NestJs application for an E-commerce application I have used Microservice architecture.
 The project is organized as a monorepo.
-I used RabbitMQ as messaging broker between microservices and PostgreSQL for database.
+I used RabbitMQ as messaging broker between microservices and MongoDB for database.

 ## Live Demo

-TBA
-A live version of the application is hosted [TBA](TBA).

-The service is deployed in free tier and may not be available instantly.
-Please wait a few minutes for the application to start
+The application is available in Dockerized containers.

 ## Getting Started